Masters in Project Management Programs in Milwaukee

-In addition to the accreditation conferred by the university, many students seek to obtain accreditation by the Project Management Institute (PMI)[i].
+In addition to the accreditation conferred by the university, many students seek to obtain accreditation by the Project Management Institute (PMI).
 This prestigious organization sets global standards for the industry and offers a number of educational opportunities and credentials for professionals in the field.
 Some universities offer degrees approved by PMI’s Global Accreditation Center (GAC).
 Others help students to gain PMI professional development units or credentials to bolster their career.

-Coursework will vary depending on the institution and program chosen[ii].
-However, classes typically cover topics such as:
+Coursework will vary depending on the institution and program chosen.
+However, classes near Milwaukee typically cover topics such as:

 At the master’s degree level, some programs culminate in a research project that gives participants the opportunity to contribute new knowledge to the field.
 Students may also have the opportunity to gain additional credentials, such as PMI or LEED certification, as part of their course of study.

 Potential Career Paths for Project Managers

 Project managers are needed in many industries, and may find potential employment opportunities in industries including:

 - Information technology

 Within these fields, a project manager may oversee a project in its entirety, or focus on a single phase of the project.
 Potential job titles for project managers near Milwaukee include:

 - Administrative service manager